http4k/www/src/website/content/news/publishing-our-homework/index.md

 Gold is stricter, and we're at 78% of it.
 Some of the gap is quick and on the list - nudging statement coverage from 84% past 90%, and wiring a dynamic-analysis (fuzzing) step into the release pipeline.
 Some is a bigger lift, like applying per-file licence headers across the whole tree.
 We'll work through them.

-One gold criterion we're **deliberately** leaving unmet: it wants a second human to review and approve *every* change before it merges.
-We practise **trunk-based development** - maintainer commits land on trunk directly, in small continuous increments, under full CI, CodeQL, wrapper validation and branch protection.
+One gold criterion we're deliberately leaving unmet: it wants a second human to review and approve every change before it merges.
+We practise iterative **trunk-based development** - maintainer commits land on trunk directly, in small continuous increments, under full CI, CodeQL, wrapper validation and branch protection.
 Every *external* contribution is still reviewed through CODEOWNERS; what we don't do is put a mandatory human review queue in front of the core team's own commits.

 That's a values choice, not an oversight - and the OpenSSF entry records it as exactly that.
 Trunk-based development is how high-throughput teams actually ship, and we'll take fast, well-tested, continuously-integrated increments with automated gates over a review queue that mostly generates ceremony.
 Silver with our eyes open beats gold by process theatre.